Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Decaying Turbulence

 \subsection{Vorticity and the Scaling Law}

-The velocity field of the fluid is defined in the Landau frame, as ambiguities of the definition of the velocity arise in the relativistic regime \citep{GravityHydrodynamicsLectures2009}.
-In this frame, the velocity field $u_{L}^{\mu}$ is obtained from the time-like eigenvector of energy momentum tensor,
+The velocity field of the fluid is defined in the Landau frame, as ambiguities in the definition of velocity arise in the relativistic regime \citep{GravityHydrodynamicsLectures2009,LecturesHydrodynamicFluctuations2012}.
+In this frame, the velocity field $u_{L}^{\mu}$ is obtained from the time-like eigenvector of the energy-momentum tensor,

 where $\rho$ is the local energy density of the fluid.